holochain/holochain-client-js/docs/client.wsclient.md

 ## WsClient class

-A Websocket client which can make requests and receive responses, as well as send and receive signals.
+A WebSocket client which can make requests and receive responses, as well as send and receive signals.

 Uses Holochain's websocket WireMessage for communication.

-<b>Signature:</b>
+**Signature:**

 ```typescript
 export declare class WsClient extends Emittery
 ```
-<b>Extends:</b> Emittery
+**Extends:** Emittery

 ## Constructors